capncapes/capncapes.github.io/_book_reviews/2021-01-20-stuff-you-should-know.md

 	<img src="/assets/img/books/sysk-pet-rock.jpg" class="shadow" alt="Pet rock illustration, Stuff You Should Know, by Josh Clark and Chuck Bryant" />
 </picture>

+Josh Clark and Chuck Bryant are both excellent writers, and they have a knack for making complex topics accessible and entertaining.
+The book is full of interesting facts and anecdotes, and it's sure to leave you with a newfound appreciation for the world around you.

+One of the things that makes _Stuff You Should Know_ so enjoyable is the authors' sense of humor.
+They're not afraid to poke fun at themselves or their subject matter, and they always manage to keep things light-hearted, even when they're discussing serious topics.

+Another thing that makes the book stand out is the breadth of topics covered.
+There's something for everyone, whether you're interested in science, history, technology, or pop culture.

+Overall, _Stuff You Should Know_ is an excellent book.
+It's informative, entertaining, and thought-provoking.
 This book is simply a joy to flip through.
 You can read it cover-to-cover or as independent chapters.
 It certainly makes a great coffee table book.
 Along with a handful of charming illustrations in each chapter, many chapters also contain rather unique tables and charts.
 If you enjoy random trivia, witty banter, and playful visuals, I recommend <a href="https://us.macmillan.com/books/9781250268501/stuffyoushouldknow" class="italic" target="_blank">Stuff You Should Know</a>.
 (And check out the <a href="https://www.iheart.com/podcast/105-stuff-you-should-know-26940277/" target="_blank">podcast</a>, too.)

 <picture class="block md:mx-12 xl:mx-0">
 	<source type="image/webp" srcset="/assets/img/books/sysk-facial-hair.webp" >